CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

   0.08 │    ← retq
 ```

 Much more clean than our implementation using vectors.
-Now our `std::transform` accesses memory directly rather than calling the iterator dereference.
-We also still see a call to our clamp lambda.
+Now, our `std::transform` accesses memory directly rather than calling the iterator dereference operator.
+However, we still see a call to our clamp lambda.
 Here is how our clamp was implemented:

 ```
        │    000000000000b09a <clamp_bench_raw_ptr_lambda(benchmark::State&)::{lambda(int)#2}::operator()(int) const>: